Network Cluster-Robust Inference: Empirical Illustrations

 {\bf \cite{zacchia2020knowledge}.} This paper studies knowledge spillovers across firms.
 The author constructs a weighted, undirected network of 707 firms for each year $t$.
 The weighted link $A_{ij,t}$ between firms $i$ and $j$ at time $t$ measures co-patenting between firm inventors.
 In order to apply a community detection algorithm, which requires a static network, the author sums the networks across time, defining $A_{ij} = \sum_t A_{ij,t}$ for each $i,j$.

 To compute the clusters, the author applies a variant of the Louvain algorithm to the giant component, which is a modularity-based method \citep{blondel2008fast}.
-This variant adds a tuning parameter $\varphi$ that can be increased to obtain more clusters.
-The choice of $\varphi=0.6$ used in the paper yields 20 clusters in the giant.
+A tuning parameter $\varphi$ controls the number of clusters, and the choice of $\varphi=0.6$ used in the paper yields 20 clusters in the giant.
 The author treats all units outside of the giant as a single cluster.

 Our theoretical results in \autoref{smain} only pertain to unweighted graphs.
 However, the graph invariants in \autoref{sginvs} are all defined for weighted graphs, as discussed in \autoref{rwdg}.
 We compute these quantities both for the original weighted network and the unweighted version where $A_{ij}$ is set to 1 if and only if the weight is positive.
 In the unweighted graph, there are 3451 links, so the network is sparse.
 The analysis that follows focuses on the giant component, which consists of 439 units.